-If you’re considering a balance transfer, start by checking your current balance and APR and understanding the terms, conditions and fees of the balance transfer offer.
+If you’re considering a balance transfer, start by checking your current balance and APR – and understanding the offer’s terms, conditions and fees.
 These tips will help you do a balance transfer successfully.

 Is your credit card debt piling up?
-Worried that high interest rates are causing that debt to grow faster than you can pay it down?
+Are you worried that high interest rates are causing that debt to grow faster than you can pay it down?
 A credit card balance transfer might be a solution.

 1. Check your current balance and APR

 Before starting a balance transfer, it’s important to understand the extent of your debt.
-Gather the most recent statements of all your credit cards to determine the total balance of your credit card debt.
-Then look at the APR of your cards.
+Check your most credit card statements to determine your total debt, then look at your cards’ APRs.

-APR, which stands for annual percentage rate, is the price you pay to borrow money on your credit card.
-For credit cards, APR and interest rate are basically the same.
+APR, which stands for annual percentage rate, is the price you pay for borrowing money with your credit card.
+The APR and interest rate on credit cards are basically the same.

 Maybe you have three credit cards, all with an APR of 18% or higher.
 It might make financial sense to transfer that debt to a credit card that offers either a lower APR or an introductory period in which it won’t charge you any interest on your existing debt.